ConstructionPlacements

 5. Goodman Group (Australia) – Industrial Developer Pivoting to Data Centers

-Goodman Group, traditionally known for logistics parks, has emerged as a major data center developer in APAC, leveraging its real estate expertise to enter the digital infrastructure market.
+Goodman Group, traditionally known for logistics parks, has emerged as a major data center developer in APAC, leveraging its industrial real estate expertise to enter digital infrastructure at massive scale.

 6. Larsen & Toubro (L&T) (India) – EPC Giant Building Hyperscale Capacity

-L&T, India’s largest engineering and construction conglomerate, is increasingly active in data center EPC, bringing its massive infrastructure capabilities to the digital economy.
+L&T, India’s largest engineering and construction conglomerate, is increasingly active in data center EPC, bringing massive infrastructure capabilities to India’s digital economy.
+The company is a critical player in the global EPC landscape.

-Scale and Investment: L&T’s new data center division has built 25+ MW of capacity, including a flagship 30MW Tier III campus in Kanchipuram, Chennai.
-The company invested ₹2,200 Cr in data centers in 2024, targeting 100+ MW across Bengaluru, Navi Mumbai, and Noida.
+Scale and Investment: L&T’s Cloudfiniti division has built 25+ MW of capacity, including a flagship 30MW Tier III campus in Kanchipuram, Chennai.
+The company invested ₹2,200 crore in data centers in 2024 and is targeting 100+ MW across Bengaluru, Navi Mumbai, and Noida.

 7. Hibiya Engineering Ltd. (Japan) – M&E Innovator for High-Density Facilities

-Hibiya Engineering, with roots in NTT, specializes in mechanical and electrical (M&E) systems for telecommunications and data centers, positioning itself at the forefront of cooling innovation.
+Hibiya Engineering, with roots in NTT, specializes in mechanical and electrical (M&E) systems for telecommunications and data centers, positioning itself at the forefront of liquid cooling innovation in Japan.

-Innovation Focus: The company partners with tech companies on cutting-edge R&D. Hibiya is collaborating with NTT to develop two-phase immersion liquid cooling systems for AI data centers, including a 105 m² Liquid Cooling Field Trial data center in Chiba, Japan.
+Innovation Focus: Hibiya is collaborating with NTT and Chemours to develop two-phase immersion liquid cooling systems for AI data centers, including a 105 m² Liquid Cooling Field Trial facility in Chiba.
+These solutions promise over 20% energy savings compared to traditional air cooling—crucial for Japan’s high-density AI workloads.

 Emerging Regional Players and Specialists